KIDNEY STONES

 Men are more likely to develop them than women and white men are most likely to be affected.
 Some factors that may play a role in developing kidney stones are diet, obesity and some medical conditions or chronic diseases.
 Certain medications and dietary supplements can increase the chance of developing them.

-Kidney stones can form when urine has a higher concentration of calcium, oxalate and uric acid.
+Most kidney stones form when urine has a higher concentration of calcium, oxalate and uric acid.
+Calcium oxalate stones and uric acid stones are the most common but cystine stones, calcium phosphate stones, and struvite stones are possible as well.
 The ideal environment for kidney stones to form occurs when there is not enough fluid in the urine to dilute these crystal-forming substances.
-There are several types of stones and knowing which type of kidney stone you have can help reduce the risk of developing more stones in the future.
+Knowing which type of kidney stone you have can help reduce the risk of developing more stones in the future.

 Blue Ridge Urological of Fishersville, VA provides expert diagnosis and treatment for all conditions related to the urinary tract including kidney stones.
 Although they rarely require treatment, patients can benefit from knowing the type of stone that has formed and ways to modify the diet to avoid developing them in the future.

-Certain people may have an increased risk of developing kidney stones, especially if they have a family history or personal history with them.
+Certain people may have an increased risk of kidney stones, especially if they have a family history or personal history of them.
 Additional risk factors include:

 • CHRONIC DEHYDRATION – if you do not take in enough fluid or lose fluid due to chronic diarrhea or malabsorption, you may have an increased risk